Opening 2029

 Planned Services

-- Minimally invasive techniques reducing recovery times
+- Minimally invasive surgical techniques — planned

-- Intraoperative imaging and navigation systems
+- Intraoperative imaging and navigation — planned

 Trauma, Orthopaedics and Dialysis